pe-st/garmin-connect-export/README.md

 ### Examples

-- `python gcexport.py --count all`
+- `python gcexport.py -ss ~/.garth --count all`
-  will download all of your data to a dated directory.
+  will download all of your data to a dated directory and save your OAuth tokens in the directory `.garth` in your home directory (from the second run on you will not be asked for your username/password anymore)

 - `python gcexport.py -c all -f gpx -ot --desc 20`
   will export all of your data in GPX format, set the timestamp of the GPX files to the start time of the activity and append the 20 first characters of the activity's description to the file name.